 Stop 3 | Antojitos Playa del Carmen

 A food tour in Mexico wouldn’t be complete without some mole, Mexico’s national dish!
-Alejandro explained that while mole comes in many shapes and sizes, you’ll always experience a unique blend of sweet and spicy, with the use of ingredients like chocolate, nuts, chili pepper, cinnamon, cumin, and beyond.
+Alejandro explained that while mole comes in many shapes and sizes, you’ll always experience a unique blend of sweet and spicy.
+It included ingredients like chocolate, nuts, chili pepper, cinnamon, cumin, and more.

 We enjoyed our mole on enchiladas at Antojitos Playa del Carmen, a local, hole-in-the-wall joint serving up a bit of everything, including tacos, empanadas, and sopes!